Custom Provider

 ## Get started

-After completing the above configuration, you can select your custom AI provider and model in Cherry Studio’s chat interface and start chatting with the AI!
+After completing the above configuration, you can select your custom AI provider and model in Cherry Studio's chat interface and start chatting with AI!

 ```sh